Some miscellaneous updates and news to share…

 Los Angeles and Carlsbad trip

 On this trip I’ll be visiting the headquarters of my book publisher, Hay House, since they’re located in Carlsbad.
-That wasn’t the main reason for this trip, but since our hotel is just down the street from them, it’s a nice opportunity to meet the people I’ve been working with.
+That wasn’t the main reason for this trip, but since the hotel is just down the street from them, it’s a nice opportunity to meet the people I’ve been working with.
 I’m especially looking forward to meeting my editor, Jessica Kelley, who did a fantastic job massaging Personal Development for Smart People into something we’re both proud of.